pablof7z/bitcoin-book/README.md

 * increase their confidence in holding bitcoin
 * prepare them to interacting with the freedom economy

+## Starting point
+I began writing the book in markdown and quickly realized that simply wasn't going to work; I pretty much ported the entire content to use AsciiDoc.

+[main.adoc](https://github.com/pablof7z/bitcoin-book/blob/master/main.adoc) is the first file that links to the rest of the book.

+There are a few lingering markdown files which should be deleted once their content has been imported or the file is no longer relevant.

 ## Related talks
 These are a couple of talks I gave that are extremely linked to the topics of this book